Architecture Tour in Bhaktapur

 The architecture of Bhaktapur is a living catalog of design spanning centuries and styles.
-Structures like Durbar Square tell stories that words alone cannot — the materials, the proportions, the craft behind each facade.
+Structures like Durbar Square and Pottery Square tell stories that words alone cannot — the materials, the proportions, the craft behind each facade.
 Look closer and you'll find surprises like Changu Narayan — the kind of detail that only rewards those on foot.

-Use this page as a starting point for a Bhaktapur walking tour, a free self-guided route, or the Roamee app for Bhaktapur.
+Use this page as a starting point for a Bhaktapur walking tour, a free route, or the Roamee app for Bhaktapur.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-Visitors come to Bhaktapur for history and art, but buildings like Durbar Square tell their own story through materials, height, and the relationship to the street.
+Visitors come to Bhaktapur for history and art, but buildings like Durbar Square and Pottery Square tell their own story through materials, height, and the relationship to the street.
 Walking with an architecture lens means looking up more often and noticing what most people miss.
 Unexpected finds like Changu Narayan prove that the best details are often above eye level.

 Bhaktapur charges an entry fee to the old city.
 Explore early morning when the squares are quiet and potters begin their work.